-Are you ready to learn how to read?
+Are you ready to learn how to read in French?

 With English under your belt, you’ve already got a strong foundation.
-Some words will be easily recognizable—especially when they’re cognates—which will make understanding the subject of what you’re reading easy at first.
+Some words will be easily recognizable, which will make understanding the subject of what you’re reading easy at first.

 But there are some key things you must do in order to read French well and to eventually be able to read just as well in French as you do in English.

-Reading in French is like a test run to pronouncing French words correctly, so understanding how individual sounds work in French will help you speak accurate French straight from the get-go.
+Reading in French is like a test run to pronouncing French words correctly, so understanding how individual sounds work in French will help you read the words accurately straight from the get-go.

 IElanguages.com has a French language tutorial that offers an overview of French pronunciation intended for English speakers, along with lots of audio so you can familiarize yourself with the way words and sentences sound.

-Take some time to get familiar with the sounds, speaking them out loud and understanding the phonetics.
+Take some time to get familiar with the phonetics of French, listening to native pronunciation and speaking them aloud yourself.

-When you feel comfortable, read some sentences from the newspaper out loud (even if you don’t quite understand them yet) to get some practice.
-Make notes on the page if there’s a sound that confuses you—then look it up.
+When you feel comfortable, you can practice by reading some sentences from the newspaper out loud (even if you don’t understand them yet).
+Make notes on the page if there’s a sound that confuses you—then look it up after.

-Consider making notes on objects around the house with their French words, and make yourself pronounce the word out loud as you hang around at home.
-Recording your voice could help you compare it to the correct pronunciation and evaluate how well you’re understanding.
+Consider making notes on objects around your house with their French words, and make yourself pronounce the words out loud as you hang around at home.
+Recording your voice could also help you compare it to the correct pronunciation and evaluate how well you’re understanding everything.

-After you’ve gotten a grasp on how singular consonants and sounds are pronounced, it’s a matter of placing them together and getting into the habit of hearing them combined to create a word.
-Just like in English, sounds change depending on how they’re organized in a sentence—just think of all our silent letters and strange pronunciations that depend on how words are placed together.
+After you’ve gotten a grasp on how singular consonants and sounds are pronounced, it’s a matter of placing them together and getting into the habit of hearing them combined to create different words.

-Start with basic French sentences and structures, which will most likely include the present tense (le present) and the most common French verbs.
-Understand how French sentence structure works.
-Though both English and French are Subject-Verb-Object languages, elements like adjectives and pronouns are placed differently than in English.
+Next, you can work on understanding how French sentence structure works.
+Though both English and French are Subject-Verb-Object languages, elements like adjectives and pronouns are placed differently.
 Questions are also organized differently in French.

 There are myriad books and online resources for getting a handle on French grammar, verb conjugation and sentence structure, including “English Grammar for Students of French,” “501 French Verbs,” Tex’s French Grammar, BBC French and more.
-Many websites offer free quizzes and games to test you as you learn.
+Many websites offer free quizzes and games as you learn, too.

 Evaluate what your day looks like, see where you can fit in a few minutes of French reading and make it a habit.
 As you infuse French reading into your daily routine, you’ll find yourself improving quickly and steadily.